lejacobroy/Guetzling/README.md

 By design, Guetzling will overwrite and/or delete your original files.
 If you want to keep your originals, make a backup of your folder before using Guetzling.

 ## macOS Install
-1. With Homebrew :
+With Homebrew :

- `brew tap lejacobroy/homebrew-guetzling`
+1. `brew tap lejacobroy/homebrew-guetzling`

- And then,
+2. `brew install guetzling`.

- `brew install guetzling`.
+Or follow the Linux install to do it manualy.

 ## Linux Install
 1. Install [Guetzli](https://github.com/google/guetzli), via the directions provided at the link.